bmeddeb/GradeBench/dev_docs/core/canvas_group_team_sync_wizard.md

 ## Background

-In GradeBench, Canvas groups need to be imported as Core Teams to integrate with other systems like GitHub repositories.
+In GradeBench, Canvas groups need to be imported as Core Teams to integrate with other systems like GitHub repositories and Taiga project management.
 This process should be user-driven with explicit control over which groups become teams.

 ## Implementation Progress